aquamatt/RedFlash/README.rst

 be a considerable delay between the sending of a tweet and the sending of the associated SMS (many, many minutes) so this should not be used as a production solution for SMS.

 Clients simply call on the RESTful(ish) API sketched out below.
-If you have Clickatel sending confirmation receipts, it should be configured to call the ``/ack`` URL.
+If you have Clickatel or Nexmo sending confirmation receipts, it should be configured to call the ``/ack`` URL.

 An example Python client library can be installed from git://github.com/aquamatt/rfclient.git.